flare9x/FitnessForService.jl/README.md

 The criteria for level 2 assessment application has been satisfied The criteria for level 3 assessment application has been satisfied
  ```
+An example output of the Type and level 1,2,3 assessment applicability for component type: Flanges:

  ```julia
  Condition Satisfied - Code = ASME B&PV Code, Section VIII, Division 1